What to visit in Annecy ?

 Lac Annecy - Monica-Dalmasso

-Considered one of the purest lakes in Europe, Lake Annecy is the ideal setting for a variety of water activities.
-Enjoy its crystal-clear water and exceptional mountainous environment.
+Considered one of the purest lakes in Europe, Lake Annecy is the perfect setting for a variety of water activities.
+Enjoy its crystal-clear water and exceptional mountain environment.

-Water sports enthusiasts will find their happiness with paddleboarding, kayaking, or canoeing.
-These activities offer a respectful and quiet way to discover the reed beds and local wildlife.
+Water sports enthusiasts will find joy in paddleboarding, kayaking, or canoeing.
+These activities offer a respectful and silent way to discover the reed beds and local wildlife.
 For those seeking adrenaline, water skiing, wakeboarding, and kitesurfing are popular choices.
-Wakeboarding, similar to snowboarding, and water skiing promise thrilling sensations, while kitesurfing, powered by a sail, requires good physical condition and favorable wind.
+Wakeboarding, similar to snowboarding, and water skiing promise thrilling sensations, while kitesurfing, propelled by a sail, requires good physical condition and favorable wind.

-Explore innovative activities such as the Jet Cycle, which literally makes you fly above the water powered by your legs, or board the SeaBubbles lake shuttle, an electric vessel offering a unique experience combining navigation and flying over water.
+Explore innovative activities such as Jet Cycle, which literally makes you fly above the water using your legs’ power, or take the SeaBubbles lake shuttle, an electric craft offering a unique experience combining navigation and water flight.

-Non-sporty visitors are not left out as lakeside strolls on the Paquier or towards the Imperial Palace remain accessible to everyone and allow effortless wandering.
+Non-athletes are not left out as lakeside walks, on the Paquier or toward the Imperial Palace, remain accessible to everyone and allow leisurely strolling without effort.

-Around Lake Annecy, several municipal beaches, free or paid, offer perfect spots to relax under the sun.
+Around Lake Annecy, several public beaches, free or paid, offer perfect spots to relax under the sun.

 Plage du lac d'Annecy

-Guarded during summer, these beaches are ideal for a day of swimming or simply relaxing by the water.
-The promenade of white benches in Sevrier is famous for its beauty and crystal-clear waters.
-Beaches also have bar terraces and pétanque courts, creating a friendly atmosphere for pleasant times with family or friends.
+Monitored during the summer, these beaches are ideal for a day of swimming or simply relaxing by the water.
+The Promenade of white benches in Sevrier is famous for its beauty and crystal-clear waters.
+The beaches also have bar terraces and pétanque courts, creating a friendly atmosphere for pleasant moments with family or friends.

 A cruise on the lake to admire the scenery

-A cruise on Lake Annecy is an exceptional way to appreciate the lake’s splendor and its surroundings.
+A cruise on Lake Annecy is an exceptional way to appreciate the beauty of the lake and its surroundings.

 Bateau Le Libellule - Annecy

-Whether you choose to rent a boat, with or without a license, or take a lake tour on the Libellule for example (the most famous boat on Lake Annecy), you will discover breathtaking landscapes, charming beaches, and the surrounding Alpine mountains.
-A private cruise is the ideal occasion to enjoy an aperitif while watching the sunset, benefiting from an unrivaled view of the site.
-Ecological cruises, offered by electric boats like those from Le Deck, provide an environmentally friendly experience respecting the natural environment of the lake.
+Whether you choose to rent a boat, with or without a license, or join a lake tour on the Libellule, for example (the best-known boat on Lake Annecy), you will discover breathtaking landscapes, attractive beaches, and the surrounding Alpine mountains.
+A private cruise is the ideal opportunity to savor an aperitif while watching the sunset, thus enjoying an unparalleled view of the site.
+Eco-friendly cruises, offered by electric boats like those of Le Deck, provide an experience respectful of the lake’s natural environment.

 Hiking and walks around the lake and in the Alps

-The Annecy region is a paradise for hiking and walking enthusiasts, offering a diversity of routes suitable for all levels.
-Whether you prefer a peaceful walk or seek adventure, you will find what you’re looking for here.
+The Annecy region is a paradise for hiking and walking enthusiasts, offering a variety of routes suitable for all levels.
+Whether you prefer a peaceful walk or seek adventure, you will find your happiness here.

 Randonnée autour d'Annecy